rbliu/Memo-Linux/how_to_run_obs_file.md

 _This instruction is based on [the Github page of Simon Krughoff](https://github.com/SimonKrughoff/obs_file).
-All copyrights belong to Simon Krughoff and other contributors of the original project._
+All copyrights belong to Simon Krughoff and other contributors of the original project.
+This instruction is only used as personal technical notes, and by no means to be published.
+Any code in this instruction is open-source and without any warranty._

 How to run [`obs_file`](https://github.com/SimonKrughoff/obs_file/tree/tickets/DM-6924)